bobthemighty/codefiend-site/content/deploying-lambda-with-esbuild-and-terraform/index.md

 Lastly, of course, we need to grant permission for EventBridge to call our function because _Eventbridge is forbidden to invoke our function by default._

 ```
-resource "aws_Lambda_permission" "allow_cloudwatch" {
+resource "aws_lambda_permission" "allow_cloudwatch" {
   statement_id  = "AllowExecutionFromCloudWatch"
-  action        = "Lambda:InvokeFunction"
+  action        = "lambda:InvokeFunction"
-  function_name = var.Lambda_function_name
+  function_name = var.lambda_function_name
   principal     = "events.amazonaws.com"
   source_arn    = aws_cloudwatch_event_rule.every_minute.arn
 }
 ```

-This uses the `aws_Lambda_permission` resource and permits our target to invoke our function.
+This uses the `aws_lambda_permission` resource and permits our target to invoke our function.

 With that done, we jump back to our terminal and make deploy.
 After a few minutes, we should see our scheduled invocations in the logs.